top of page

 Summit of Mt Lafayette in the Franconia Mountain Range

-The last half mile to the summit was over a rock path marked by cairns.
-The path started out with only a moderate incline.
+The final half mile to the summit traversed a rocky path marked by cairns.
+The path began with a gentle incline.

 Mt Lafayette via Greenleaf Path.

-Soon the trail was well over a 20% grade, but we took few breaks since we were eager to reach the summit.
+However, the trail quickly became steeper, exceeding a 20% grade, but we took only a few breaks since we were eager to reach the summit.
 The cairns may not seem necessary on a day like today but imagine how difficult it would be to follow the trail in snow or fog.

 Mt Lafayette via Greenleaf Path.